loda-lang/loda-programs/programs/oeis/list2.md

 * [A110299](http://oeis.org/A110299) ([L07 program](110/A110299.asm)): a(n) = Sum_{i=0..n-1} 2^i*prime(n-i).
 * [A110303](http://oeis.org/A110303) ([L04 program](110/A110303.asm)): Alternators.
 * [A110315](http://oeis.org/A110315) ([L03 program](110/A110315.asm)): Diagonal sums of the Fibonacci related number triangle A110314.
+* [A110316](http://oeis.org/A110316) ([L06 program](110/A110316.asm)): a(n) is the number of different shapes of balanced binary trees with n nodes.
+The tree is balanced if the total number of nodes in the left and right branch of every node differ by at most one.
 * [A110325](http://oeis.org/A110325) ([L04 program](110/A110325.asm)): Row sums of number triangle related to the Jacobsthal numbers.
 * [A110326](http://oeis.org/A110326) ([L13 program](110/A110326.asm)): Diagonal sums of triangle A110324.
 * [A110331](http://oeis.org/A110331) ([L04 program](110/A110331.asm)): Row sums of a number triangle related to the Pell numbers.